Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

 We define two estimators: one using the intrinsic distance and the other using Euclidean distance

 where the primes indicate independent samples of the same size and $G$ is a graph-based metric that approximates the intrinsic metric.
-Before we go into the details, we give an informal statement of our main theorem, which provides finite sample, non-asymptotic guarantees on the quality of the estimator: \begin{theorem}[Informal version of \Cref{thm:estimator}] Let $\pp$ be a measure on $\rr^D$ supported on a compact manifold of dimension $d$.
+Before we go into the details, we give an informal statement of our main theorem, which provides finite sample, non-asymptotic guarantees on the quality of the estimator\footnote{Explicit constants are given in the formal statement of Theorem \ref{thm:estimator}}: \begin{theorem}[Informal version of Theorem \ref{thm:estimator}] Let $\pp$ be a measure on $\rr^D$ supported on a compact manifold of dimension $d$.
 Let $\tau$ be the reach of $M$, an intrinsic geometric quantity defined below.
 Suppose we have $N$ independent samples from $\pp$ where

 where $\omega_d$ is the volume of a $d$-dimensional Euclidean unit ball.
 Then with probability at least $1 - 6 \rho$, the estimated dimension $\widetilde{d}_n$ satisfies

 The same conclusion holds for $d_n$. \end{theorem} Although the guarantees for $d_n$ and $\widetilde{d_n}$ are similar, empirically $\widetilde{d}_n$ is much better, as explained below.
 Note that the ambient dimension $D$ never enters the statistical complexity given above.
 While the exponential dependence on the intrinsic dimension $d$ is unfortunate, it is likely necessary as described below.